Niteshgupta-NITK/Niteshgupta-NITK/README.md

-- 🔭 I am learning backend Technologies (Nodejs)
 - ⚡ Love to brainstorm and dicuss ideas
-- 🛠Love to build cool things on vscode
+- 🛠Love to build cool things
 - 🤔 Open to collaborate on projects or ideas .